Displaying flows and relationships between key variables simplifies data analysis. Why?

 You can easily point out the relationships between key data points.

-To access a ready-to-use and visually appealing Chord Diagram in Google Sheets, you have to install third-party apps (add-ons).
-There’re thousands of add-ons purposely for Google Sheets.
+To access a ready-to-use and visually appealing Chord Diagram or any type of Circular Chart in Google Sheets, you have to install third-party apps (add-ons).
+There are thousands of add-ons purposely for Google Sheets.
 To save you time, we’ve tested hundreds of add-ons to find the best one for day-to-day visualization needs.

-ChartExpo ticks all the boxes with respect to the following:
+ChartExpo ticks all the boxes concerning the following:

 How to read Chord Diagram should never be a stressful affair for you.

-In the coming section, you’ll learn how you can install the ChartExpo add-in to access the advanced ready-made and visually stunning charts in Google Sheets.
+In the coming section, you’ll learn how you can install the ChartExpo add-ins for Excel Mac and Windows to access the advanced ready-made and visually stunning charts in Google Sheets.

 Click this link to install ChartExpo into your Google Sheets.